 Unique composition of cell walls

-The Soil Life Monitor uses an internationally recognized method to identify different functional groups.
+The Soil Life Monitor uses an internationally recognised method to identify different functional groups.
 The method is based on the analysis of fatty acids in the cell membranes of living micro-organisms, using gas chromatography.

 Comparing soils and treatments

-The Soil Life Monitor identifies functional groups of micro-organisms and gives a ‘fingerprint’ of the soil life that is present.
+The Soil Life Monitor identifies functional groups of micro-organisms and provides a ‘fingerprint’ of the soil life that is present.
 The results of the analysis make it possible to compare different soils, to monitor them over time and to measure the effect of different treatments on soil life.